 Our commitment to sustainability is rooted in our past and will define our future.
 Our vision is for Harsco Corporation to be a global leader of environmental solutions in the markets and industries we serve.
 Every day, we partner with our customers to manage and mitigate their most complex environmental challenges.
 At the same time, we strive to improve our own environmental footprint through enhanced operational efficiency and continuous improvement efforts.
 We believe our long-term success depends not only on our financial performance, but also on our contributions to society and the value we deliver to our customers, employees, suppliers, shareholders and communities.

-To learn more about our approach to managing environmental, social and governance (ESG) issues, see our ESG index below and our corporate responsibility summaries.
+To learn more about our approach to managing environmental, social and governance (ESG) issues,

 We are committed to delivering the highest-quality environmental management in our operations, and to ensuring compliance with all environmental regulations.
 Our commitment to the environment is outlined in our Corporate Environmental Policy.
 All Harsco employees are expected to understand, promote, and assist in the implementation of this policy.